Meet SOME OF OUR RESCUE HORSES

 Below are several of our "pioneer" rescue horses who laid the foundation for establishing Winterfrost Farm and

-Ride-A-Rescue.
+Ride-A-Rescue, and some of the permanent fixtures of our farm.
 Make sure to check the latest information about current adoptable horses.

-Ride-A-Rescue.
+Ride-A-Rescue, and some of the permanent fixtures of our farm.
 Make sure to check the latest information about current adoptable horses.

 Laurel Lee (the one who started it all)